jram860/GALADRIEL/README.md

 # Codebase for Geant4 simulations of beam profiler diagnostics at GALADRIEL

+[!IMPORTANT]

+Some of interactive plotting and data processing is done through CERN ROOT, particularly histogram generation.
+Documentation and an installation guide may be found here: https://root.cern/.

+If you don't want to use ROOT, you can change the data output type in the `RunAction` class.

 ### Contents
+- Archive: Contains old, buggy scripts

-- Spectrum Sims: Generates the bremsstrahlung X-Ray energy distribution at the backside of a foil target irradiated with a pencil beam.
+- BremSpec: Find the forward secondary particle energy distribution off of a converter foil from an electrion pencil beam of known energy spectrum.

-- profilerConverterFoil: Generates the spatial distribution in scintillating fiber arrays for the GALADRIEL Combined Profiler Experiment.
+- ConverterFoilProfiler: Generate the spatial energy distribution in scintillating fiber arrays for the JBP Filter Pack experiment.
 There is a converter foil in front of the detector.

-- profilerSensitivity: Genereates the Sensitivity curves for a profiler over a range of monoenergetic pencil beams.
+- SensitivityProfiler: Generate the Sensitivity curves for a profiler over a range of monoenergetic pencil beams.

+[!TIP]
-_See each directory's README for specific user instructions_
+See each directory's `README` for specific user instructions

-!!! *Note: Some of the plotting functionality in these scripts uses CERN ROOT, documentation and installation guide may be found here: https://root.cern/*